Mexican Stuffed Peppers made with ground beef, rice, salsa and cheese. Perfect for meal prepping and easy weeknight dinners!

 - Preheat the oven to 350 degrees.

-- Add the ground beef to a large cast iron skillet (this browns very well) and brown until a deep brown crust appears before breaking the beef apart.
+- Add the ground beef to a large cast iron skillet (cast iron browns meat very well) and brown until a deep brown crust appears before breaking the beef apart.

-- Stir the ground beef and brown until a deep crust appears on about 50 or so percent of the beef.
+- Stir the ground beef and brown until a deep crust appears on about 50 percent of the beef, or so.

 - Let brown for 1-2 minutes before stirring, then let brown for another 1-2 minutes before stirring again.